top of page

 Treatment options include regular monitoring if symptoms are mild, medications like hormonal therapy to manage bleeding, and surgical options such as myomectomy or hysterectomy.
 About 30% of women with symptomatic fibroids may ultimately require surgery.

-Uterine and Cervical Cancer
+Uterine and Cervical Cancers

-Uterine and cervical cancers are significant health challenges for women, with uterine cancer primarily impacting the uterine lining and cervical cancer originating in the cervix, the lower section of the uterus.
-Regular screenings, such as Pap smears and HPV tests, are crucial for early detection, significantly enhancing treatment outcomes and survival rates.
-Furthermore, ongoing research into targeted therapies and immunotherapy is advancing the management of these cancers, offering hope for more effective and personalized treatment approaches.
+Uterine and cervical cancers are significant health challenges for women.
+Uterine cancer primarily impacts the uterine lining, while cervical cancer originates in the cervix, the lower section of the uterus.
+Regular screenings, such as Pap smears and HPV tests, are crucial for early detection.
+This significantly enhances treatment outcomes and survival rates.

 Common Maternity Conditions

-Bad Obstetric History
+Bad Obstetric History (BOH)

 Managing BOH involves evaluating these causes through genetic counselling, hormonal treatments, or surgical interventions.
 Close monitoring and a multidisciplinary approach are essential to optimize outcomes in subsequent pregnancies.